Russia-Ukraine War: What to know on Russia’s war in Ukraine

 The World Health Organization said it verified at least six attacks that have killed six health care workers and injured 11 others.

-Attacks on health care workers are a violation of international humanitarian law, WHO Director-General Tedros Adhanom Ghebreyesus said on Twitter.

-The U.N.
-World Food Program says millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

-Ukrainian refugees continued to pour into neighboring countries, including Poland, Romania and Moldova.
-The number of people who have left since fighting began has now reached 1.5 million, according to U.N. refugee agency..
+Ukrainian refugees continue to pour into neighboring countries, including Poland, Romania and Moldova.
+The number of people who have left since fighting began has now reached 1.7 million, according to the U.N. refugee agency.
+Among the multitudes is a Ukrainian youth orchestra.

+Ukraine has rejected a Russian proposal for refugee evacuation routes to Russia and Belarus “unacceptable.”

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine